WISE 1534−1043: Properties

-A pre-print paper from January 2023 describes the first J-band magnitude measurement of WISE 1534–1043, taken with Flamingos-2 at Gemini South.
+A pre-print paper from January 2023 describes the first J-band magnitude measurement of WISE 1534−1043, taken with Flamingos-2 at Gemini South.
 The previous J-band magnitude was estimated from a Hubble F110W measurement.

 Based on the model tracks and associated iso-temperature the most consistent temperature is between about 400 K and 550 K, while the most consistent metallicity is $[M/H]\lesssim-0.5dex$.
 The metallicity could be significantly lower and especially the extreme red J-W2 color suggests it could be cold even for a Y-dwarf.
-The researchers are not able to determine the Y-dwarf status of WISE 1534–1043 with absolute certainty, due to the T/Y-dwarf transition occurring at about 485 K. The researchers suggest that JWST spectroscopy is needed to determine the detailed physical properties of this object.
+The researchers are not able to determine the Y-dwarf status of WISE 1534−1043 with absolute certainty, due to the T/Y-dwarf transition occurring at about 485 K. The researchers suggest that JWST spectroscopy is needed to determine the detailed physical properties of this object.
+JWST observations were approved for cylcle 2 with NIRSpec and MIRI.

+In 2025 researchers made the first detection of silane (SiH4) in the atmosphere of a substellar object.
+The spectrum revealed methane, water vapour and silane in the atmosphere.
+The presence of silane is explained with a reducing atmosphere at low metallicities, favouring the formation of hydrides, such as silane.
+The higher gravity compared with Jupiter also reduces the time scale for vertical mixing.
+This way silane can be mixed upwards from deeper layers at which silicon-bearing gases did not react into silicate clouds.

-WISE 1534–1043 has the bluest F110W-J color available for late T and Y-dwarfs.
+WISE 1534−1043 has the bluest F110W-J color available for late T and Y-dwarfs.

-Alternative explanations
+Disproven alternative explanations

-Alternative explanations include an extremely low-mass and young brown dwarf.
+Previous alternative explanations included an extremely low-mass and young brown dwarf.
 This scenario cannot explain the high velocity, as young objects usually show a low tangential velocity.